shreeyoggaikwad-tipic/OneGangaPharma/replit.md

-# Sharda Med - Online Pharmacy Management System
+# OneGanga Pharma  - Online Pharmacy Management System

 ## Overview

-Sharda Med is a comprehensive online pharmacy management system built with modern web technologies.
+OneGanga Pharma  is a comprehensive online pharmacy management system built with modern web technologies.
 The application serves both customers who want to order medicines online and administrators who manage the pharmacy operations.
 It features a complete e-commerce workflow with prescription support, inventory management, and order processing.

 ## System Architecture